ComplexMaJa/Bumi-Library/README.md

 ## 📚 Overview

 Bumi Library is a comprehensive library management system featuring book cataloging, user management, and a borrowing system.
-With its elegant UI and powerful features, it helps libraries efficiently manage their collections and member activities.
+With its **modern, interactive UI** and powerful features, it helps libraries efficiently manage their collections and member activities.

 <div align="center">
 <table>